KelvinHere/boutique_ado_v1/README.md

 ### Fixtures
 Fixtures (a dir called fixtures in an app) are used to load data quickly into a django database so not to have to do it manually in admin

+### Migrations

+* Create models
+* `python3 manage.py makemigrations --dry-run` Check migrations with dry run for errors
+* `python3 manage.py makemigrations` To make migrations
+* `python3 manage.py migrate --plan` To plan the excution of migrations to make sure we are not missing anything
+* `python3 manage.py migrate` Run the migrations